 How do the two programs compare?

 People commonly ask how AutoDesk’s two 3D programs, Revit and AutoCAD, compare.
+In this first blog of our new Revit series we take a look at how the two programs compare.
+Both are created by AutoDesk but they have significant differences.
 Our Autocad training courses are customized for each client but a brief description of the two programs is as follows.

 Autocad is the older of the two programs, first released in 1982, whereas Revit’s first release was in 2000.
 Autocad is a general CAD (computer-aided design and drafting) program which is used by a variety of industries in the creation of precise & accurate 2D drawings & 3D models.